 Embodying the Open Ground

-In this weekend intensive with John Churchill, both experienced and beginning meditators will turn their attention to the deep resources of their bodies.
-Rather than struggling to control and discipline the mind, you will learn to relax and open into the experience of resting the mind into natural embodiment and awareness.
+In this body of work, John Churchill helps his students turn their attention to the deep resources of their bodies.
+Rather than struggling to control and discipline the mind, you will learn to relax and open into the somatic experience of resting the mind into natural embodiment and awareness.
 Just like the ancient yogis of Tibet and India, you will experience the body as a profound and easy door into natural non-dual awareness.
-In this weekend, you will be closely guided to work directly with body, energy, breath, and awareness, grounded in a non-dual Yogic understanding of mind and reality, and informed by an integrative perspective on the body and yogic philosophy.
+During the practice, you will be closely guided to work directly with body, energy, breath, and awareness, grounded in a non-dual Yogic understanding of mind and reality, and informed by an integrative perspective on the body and yogic philosophy.

 You will learn to: